-The evidence of the Respondent indicates that the chicken was confiscated and disposed of pursuant to section 17 of the Health of Animals Act.
+The evidence of the Respondent indicates that the sausages were confiscated and disposed of pursuant to section 17 of the Health of Animals Act.

-The authority of the Review Tribunal is somewhat limited.
 Pursuant to paragraph 14(1)(b) of the Agriculture and Agri-food Administrative Monetary Penalties Act the jurisdiction of the Tribunal is limited to determining whether or not the person requesting the review committed a violation, and if so, whether the penalty was properly established in accordance with the Regulations.

-The improper conduct of the Respondent's officer, as alleged by the Applicant is not a matter that may be reviewed by this Tribunal.
+The improper conduct of the Respondent's inspector, as alleged by the Applicant, is not a matter over which the Tribunal has any jurisdiction.